2025 GSA Board

 Antonio Artigas, Spain

-Antonio is a Professor of Applied Physiology at the Autonomous University of Barcelona, Emeritus Director of the Intensive Care Medicine Department at Corporacion Sanitaria Universitaria Parc Tauli and Director of the Pathophysiological Translational and Cell Therapy Laboratory, member of the Executive Committee of ESA and GSA Board and of the Advisory Committee of Sepsis of the Government in Catalonia.
-He is Honorary member of ESICM, received the Educational Award of the ERS and member of Académie Nationale de Médicine.
+Antonio is a Professor of Applied Physiology at the Autonomous University of Barcelona, Emeritus Director of the Intensive Care Medicine Department at Corporación Sanitaria Universitaria Parc Tauli, and Director of the Pathophysiological Translational and Cell Therapy Laboratory, member of the Executive Committee of ESA and GSA Boar,d and of the Advisory Committee of Sepsis of the Government in Catalonia.
+He is an Honorary member of ESICM, received the Educational Award of the ERS, and member of Académie Nationale de Médicine.

 Ron is Vice President of the GSA and an NHS Consultant in Intensive Care, based in Birmingham, UK.
 He’s the Founder and Chief Executive of the UK Sepsis Trust.
 Ron has operationally transformed the delivery of reliable sepsis care in the UK and beyond, through his creation of the Red Flag Sepsis recognition tool and the Sepsis 6 treatment pathway.
 In 2016, he was awarded the British Empire Medal for services to patients.